softspiders/lerna/README.md

 ## How to create such repositories

-At first for git, then for lerna:
+At first a repository created for Git, then - in the same directory for - Lerna.

 ### Git repository creation